nathancarter/weblurch/doc/plan.md

 correctly.

  * Implement the following cursor features in `LurchEditor`.
-    * Add to `LurchEditor` instances a timer that flashes the cursor just as MathQuill does.
     * Have the LurchEditor ignore all edit actions that pertain only to the interior of the cursor.
 This way it can flash indefinitely without any listeners being notified, nor the